 - Encouraging the understanding that printed words have a meaning behind them: Children will learn, essentially, that written words have a meaning on par with spoken language.

-- The recognition of similar sounds: Rhymes are a common example of how children can pick up on similar word sounds.
+- The recognition of similar sounds: Rhymes are a common example of how children can pick up on similar sounding words and begin to differentiate vowels and consonants..

 All of these skills can help Pre-K children get ready for Kindergarten.
 That’s why parents are so strongly encouraged to read regularly to their children.

-Getting your kid ready for Kindergarten could also include taking advantage of structured learning possibilities that come along.
-Enrichment opportunities could include everything from swimming lessons to small group activities to online class on a topic that energizes the child.
+Getting your child ready for Kindergarten could also include taking advantage of structured learning possibilities that come along.
+Enrichment opportunities could include everything from swimming lessons to story time at the library to online class on a topic that energizes the child.
 These enrichment activities are often community based, giving your soon-to-be-Kindergartener an opportunity to blend academic development with social and emotional learning.
+Also the opportunity to meet new people or other children that will potentially be in their class.

 Examples of community-based enrichment activities could include: